manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/index.md

 This initiative aims to improve PAN-NZ to ensure regular updates, public availability, and an authoritative dataset by:
-1. Developing data standards for protected areas.
+* Developing data guidelines for protected area datasets
-2. Enabling discovery and interpretation of protected area data through the cataloguing of datasets.
+* Enabling discovery and interpretation of protected area data through the cataloguing of datasets

-The overarching goal is to enable an up-to-date national view of protections to inform conservation planning, infrastructure planning, decision-making, research, and progress tracking toward international commitments.
+The overarching goal is to enable an up-to-date national view of protections to inform conservation planning, infrastructure planning, decision-making, research, and progress tracking toward national and international commitments.

 <br>

 ## Use of GitHub
 ---
 This site is hosted using [GitHub Pages](https://pages.github.com/) to support transparency, collaboration, and rapid publishing.
-As the PAN-NZ standards and dataset catalogues are still in draft form, GitHub provides a collaborative environment where contributors can propose changes, raise issues, and suggest improvements via GitHub
+As the PAN-NZ guidelines and dataset catalogues are still in draft form, GitHub provides a collaborative environment where contributors can propose changes, raise issues, and suggest improvements via GitHub